 The languages of instruction used by the Consortium universities are:

 Granada – Spanish (first year: Home), English and Spanish (second year: Mobility)

 Oviedo - Spanish (first year: Home), English (second year: Mobility)

 Bologna – Italian and English

 In the selection process you are encouraged to indicate your preference for 2 universities where you want to study: your Home University and your Mobility University.
-For every new edition of GEMMA each individual mobility path is decided upon during the Consortium student selection meetings conducted in January and May of the previous academic year.
+For every new edition of GEMMA each individual mobility path is decided upon during the Consortium student selection meeting.

 The students’ choices and their areas of study are carefully reviewed at this stage.
 Whenever possible student preferences are respected, as long as a balanced distribution of students among all consortium member institutions is kept.
 However, due to the high number of applications to our programme, there is a possibility that you will be offered a different mobility route than the one you originally requested.

 Students can start at any of the consortium institutions and all mobility paths are available providing they involve institutions from two different countries (thus excluding Granada-Oviedo/Oviedo-Granada), which makes a total of 54 different mobility paths:

 This structure of the programme and the design of mobility paths address the diverse needs of gender students in three major ways:

 1. Students are able to get a solid education in the fundamentals of Women´s and Gender Studies at the home institution in the first year of their studies, where they complete core courses and make the first choice of elective courses.